 Boise, Idaho, 1953.

 It’s time for my blind Chippewa mother to start school.
 (At the time, my mother used the terms “blind” and “Chippewa.”)
 My grandparents had two options: send my mother away to a school for the blind or find a local school willing to enroll her.
-My mother being institutionalized in a federally-sponsored Indian boarding school, as had happened to my grandmother, was not an option.
+My mother being institutionalized in a federally-sponsored or Catholic-run Native American Boarding School, as had happened to my grandmother, was not an option.
 At this point, my grandparents and mother lived off-reservation and, given my grandfather was white, there was enough power in the family to ensure the privilege for education that had not been available to my great-grandmother.

-My grandmother and her siblings were required to attend Indian boarding schools.
+My grandmother and her siblings were required to attend Native boarding schools.
 It was the Assimilation era; Indigenous children were sent to the boarding schools across the United States to turn them into “good white children” and, therefore, good citizens.
-When she was five, my grandmother left her beloved mother in Minnesota for an Indian school in Wisconsin where she was educated by nuns.
+When she was five, my grandmother left her beloved mother in Minnesota for an Native American boarding school in Wisconsin where she was educated by nuns.
 The separation from her mother and the extreme abuse she endured at the boarding school was so painful my grandmother never fully healed.

 The public schools in Boise refused to enroll my mother.
 My grandmother tirelessly advocated for my mother, determined that my mother would have a better childhood than she’d had—my mother would not know poverty or the same abuse and separation from family.
 Finally, regardless of her painful childhood experiences with nuns at the boarding school, my grandmother approached the local private Catholic school.
 It took convincing, but the Mother Superior agreed to enroll my mother.
 My mother graduated as Salutatorian of her class and went on to complete a bachelor’s, master’s, and doctorate.
 She worked as a speech and language pathologist, typically in public schools, for four decades.